SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 # Setting Integrity Streams After or While Formatting a Volume

-> **Note:** setting File Integrity or Integrity Streams at the volume root is only possible using Powershell.
-Integrity Streams are only available for ReFS partitions or volumes.
-You can set it while formatting using ```Format-Volume``` with the -SetIntegrityStreams boolean parameter, or after formatting using ```Set-FileIntegrity``` at the volume root with the -Enable parameter (not "-Enabled", I made the mistake a few times - it just errors out).

 As I work mostly with Exchange Servers, the disk configuration recommendation for Exchange 2016/2019 is the following: